in early elementary grades are learning all kinds of new

 Sets in the Lego City line are a perfect fit for this age group.
 Amongst

-others, we like Police Headquarters, as it really is intricate with a whole slew
+others, we like Police Station, as it really is intricate with a whole slew

 of realistic details, as well as very rewarding to complete.
 Kids can put

 criminals in jail (the set includes two prison cells and even tiny handcuffs!),